evgeniyd/GoEuro/README.md

 # License

-Giraffe is available under the MIT license.
+GoEuro for iOS is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.